77+ Lead Generation Statistics & Trends (2023)

 With 4.65 billion active social media users in the world, marketers increasingly rely on social media for lead generation.
 Both B2B and B2C brands are heavily active on social media, a trend that potential buyers have come to embrace.

-Monthly Google searches for “social media marketing” over the past 5 years.
+Monthly Google searches for “social media marketing” are up 92% over the past 5 years.

 68% of marketers say social media marketing has helped them generate more leads (Social Media Examiner)